 Experts in award winning care

-Finding the right care home for yourself or a loved one can be a daunting process, and then there’s the question of how you’ll fund the care.
+Finding the right care home for yourself or a loved one is an important decision, and then there’s the question of how you’ll fund the care, which is why we provide a clear guide to our fees for each care home.
 With so much to think about it’s easy to feel overwhelmed.
 But we’re here to help you get started and make the process more manageable.

 At Care UK we believe in supporting your family to navigate the process of finding a care home.
 This section has more about choosing a care home, funding care, the moving in process, and other sources of information and support that you may want to explore.
 And, remember, you can call us at any time if you have any questions.